 - Facilitate projects and activities that will reduce traffic, fuel consumption, and air pollution near schools.

-Whether they are initiated through federal, state or local funding sources, SRTS programs provide an opportunity to make walking and bicycling to school a safe and routine activity for future generations of school children.
-The National Center's mission is to support SRTS programs in such a way that communities are motivated and able to sustain these programs beyond the extent of dedicated federal funds.
+Whether they are initiated through federal, state or local funding sources, SRTS programs provide an opportunity to make walking and bicycling to school a safer and routine activity for future generations of school children.
+The National Center’s mission is to support SRTS programs in such a way that communities are motivated and able to sustain these programs beyond the extent of dedicated federal funds.

 The work of the National Center encompasses five core functions: